 - No-negative-equity guarantee - your client (or their estate) won’t have to pay back more than the property sells for, as long as it's sold for the best price reasonably obtainable

 - Optional inheritance guarantee - your clients may be worried that the inheritance they leave will be reduced, but this guarantee allows them to safeguard a percentage of their home’s value

-- Voluntary partial repayment - allows your client to repay 10% of the initial amount borrowed.
-If the client borrows more they can also repay up to 10% of those amounts each year
+- Voluntary partial repayment - allows your client to repay 10% of the initial amount borrowed each year.
+If the client borrows more or borrows from their cash reserve they can also repay up to 10% of those amounts each year

 - Moving-home option - your client may be able to transfer their lifetime mortgage to a new home as long as it meets our lending criteria at the time

 - Your client may be able to borrow more in the future, though we can’t guarantee this and again it would depend on our lending criteria at the time

 - Clients with certain health or lifestyle conditions could benefit from lower rates of interest or a higher loan to value

 · Minimum age 55